awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.SQLServer.ToPostgreSQL.md

   + By using CURSOR, such as with a MERGE with DELETE clause or by using a complex MERGE ON condition statement\.
 + AWS SCT can add database triggers to the object tree when Amazon RDS is the target\.
 + AWS SCT can add server\-level triggers to the object tree when Amazon RDS is the target\.
++ SQL Server automatically creates and manages `deleted` and `inserted` tables\.
+You can use these temporary, memory\-resident tables to test the effects of certain data modifications and to set conditions for DML trigger actions\.
+AWS SCT can convert the usage of these tables inside DML trigger statements\.
 + AWS SCT can add linked servers to the object tree when Amazon RDS is the target\.
 + When migrating from Microsoft SQL Server to PostgreSQL, the built\-in SUSER\_SNAME function is converted as follows:
   + SUSER\_SNAME – Returns the login name associated with a security identification number \(SID\)\.